Justin Bailey: Philadelphia Flyers

 The Sabres traded Bailey to the Philadelphia Flyers on January 17, 2019, in exchange for forward Taylor Leier.
 He was assigned to the Lehigh Valley Phantoms, the Flyers' AHL affiliate, playing on a line with Mikahil Vorobyev and Colin McDonald for the Flyers to assess whether there was a position for him in their NHL roster.
 He was recalled to the Flyers on February 10 under suspicion that, should Wayne Simmonds be traded as part of the February 25 trading deadline, Bailey would take his position in the roster.
-Even after Simmonds was traded to the Nashville Predators, however, Bailey struggled to remain in the Flyers lineup, and spent most of his time in Lehigh.
+Even after Simmonds was traded to the Nashville Predators, however, Bailey struggled to remain in the Flyers lineup and spent most of his time in Lehigh.
 Between February 10 and April 11, Bailey was sent either up or down between the two teams 10 times.
 His final recall came on March 20, and he finished out the season with the Flyers.
 Altogether, he played 11 games for Philadelphia and 17 for Lehigh Valley.
 The Flyers did not extend a qualifying offer to Bailey at the end of the season, making him an unrestricted free agent.

 Vancouver Canucks

 On July 4, 2019, Bailey signed to a one-year, two-way contract with the Vancouver Canucks.

 On January 30, 2020, Bailey was called-up by the Vancouver Canucks from the Utica Comets following an injury to Tyler Motte.
-He appeared in two games prior to the pause of the 2019–20 season.
+He appeared in two games before the pause of the 2019–20 season.

 After playing just 3 games, Bailey was injured on February 11, 2021.
 The injury required surgery causing him to miss the remainder of the season.

 Edmonton Oilers

-As a free agent from the Canucks, Bailey failed to gain interest for a NHL contract before opting to sign a one-year AHL deal with the Bakersfield Condors on September 8, 2022.
+As a free agent from the Canucks, Bailey failed to gain interest in an NHL contract before opting to sign a one-year AHL deal with the Bakersfield Condors on September 8, 2022.
 In the 2022–23 season, Bailey recorded 10 points through his first 16 games with the Condors leading him to sign a one-year, two-way contract with NHL affiliate, the Edmonton Oilers, on January 6, 2023.
+He remained with the Condors for the duration of his contract, posting 32 points through 58 regular season games.